SuperOfficeDocs/superoffice-docs/user-guide/en/user/Mailing/Helptopics/form-create-multi-page.md

 7. Click **Apply now** when you are done.
 8. Repeat steps 2-7 to add another section.

+> [!TIP]
-**Tip**: You can add a progress bar to the form, so the user can see how much is left to fill in.
+> You can add a progress bar to the form, so the user can see how much is left to fill in.
 Go to the **Style** category, click the check box next to **Progress bar colour**, and select a colour.